 Hatred is believed to be a learned emotion, and recent studies have shown that racism is also learned, rather than innate.
 When ancient people adopted the "us vs. them" theory, they were being territorial, rather than racist because they probably never saw people who looked different from them.
 Many psychologists believe that, although people do classify others based on race, they are more likely to mentally classify them based on age and gender.
 According to author Michael Shermer, who wrote The Science of Good and Evil, if all humans had the same skin color we would find a new way to divide groups up and perpetuate the "one of us" or "one of them" habit.

 Religious and politically-based hatred: If you need further proof that humans don't require differing skin colors to find fault with each other, simply look to the many religious and political wars that have occurred throughout history.
 Protestants and Catholics, members of two religions that promote peace and love, have fought bloody wars.
-In How the Maori Work, we learn that two branches of the Maori tribe in New Zealand completely exterminated or forced into slavery the similarly named Moriori tribe because they wanted the Moriori's land.
+We know that two branches of the Maori tribe in New Zealand completely exterminated or forced into slavery the similarly named Moriori tribe because they wanted the Moriori's land.
 Terrorist attacks are almost always related to political arguments, religious disagreements or both.
 Religious and politically motivated atrocities have traditionally been inspired by greed, envy and fear.

 Hatred based on sexual orientation: The decision to come out of the closet is usually a very difficult one that is not made easier by rampant homophobia that persists in today's society.
 According to the American Psychological Association homosexuality and bisexuality are often subject to social stigmas such as prejudice, violence and discrimination.